Course

 FLACC Pain Scale (26)

 Pain management is a primary focus in hospice patient care, and the hospice nurse should be aware of all the various types of pain scales that may be utilized.
-Terminal illness can often bring about extreme pain, whether physical, spiritual, or emotional—adequate pain management is paramount in providing a patient and their family a quality end-of-life experience.
+Terminal illness can often bring about extreme pain, whether physical, spiritual, or emotional—adequate pain management is paramount in providing a patient and their family with a quality end-of-life experience.

 • Increased breathing rate